-- charged to residents of the district.
-Charging fees or deriving revenue from the facilities and recreational programs shall not affect the right to assert or utilize any defense or immunity, common law or statutory, available to the districts or their employees. - (i) To make contracts for a term exceeding one year, but 6 7 not to exceed 3 years, notwithstanding any provision of this 8 Code to the contrary, relating to: (1) the employment of a park 9 director, superintendent, administrator, engineer, 10 officer, land planner, finance director, attorney, police 11 chief, or other officer who requires technical training or 12 (2) employment of outside professional knowledge; the 13 engineers, consultants such as doctors, land planners, auditors, attorneys, or other professional consultants who 14 15 require technical training or knowledge; (3) the provision of 16 data processing equipment and services; and (4) the purchase of 17 energy from a utility or an alternative retail electric supplier.
-With respect to any contract made under this 18 19 subsection (i), the corporate authorities shall include in the annual appropriation ordinance for each fiscal year 20 appropriation of a sum of money sufficient to pay the amount 21 22 which, by the terms of the contract, is to become due and 23 payable during that fiscal year. - (j) To enter into licensing or management agreements with not-for-profit corporations organized under the laws of this State to operate park district facilities if the corporation
+(h) To establish fees for the use of facilities and recreational programs of the districts and to derive revenue from non-resident fees from their operations.
+Fees charged non-residents of such district need not be the same as fees charged to residents of the district.
+Charging fees or deriving revenue from the facilities and recreational programs shall not affect the right to assert or utilize any defense or immunity, common law or statutory, available to the districts or their employees.

+(i) To make contracts for a term exceeding one year, but not to exceed 3 years, notwithstanding any provision of this Code to the contrary, relating to: (1) the employment of a park director, superintendent, administrator, engineer, health officer, land planner, finance director, attorney, police chief, or other officer who requires technical training or knowledge; (2) the employment of outside professional consultants such as engineers, doctors, land planners, auditors, attorneys, or other professional consultants who require technical training or knowledge; and (3) the provision of data processing equipment and services.
+With respect to any contract made under this subsection (i), the corporate authorities shall include in the annual appropriation ordinance for each fiscal year an appropriation of a sum of money sufficient to pay the amount which, by the terms of the contract, is to become due and payable during that fiscal year.

-- covenants to use the facilities to provide public park or 1 - 2 recreational programs for youth. - (Source: P.A.
-98-325, eff.
-8-12-13; 98-772, eff.
-7-16-14.)
-3 - Section 99.
-Effective date.
-This Act takes effect upon 4 - 5 becoming law.
+(j) To enter into licensing or management agreements with not-for-profit corporations organized under the laws of this State to operate park district facilities if the corporation covenants to use the facilities to provide public park or recreational programs for youth.
+(Source: P.A.
+92-614, eff.
+7-8-02.)